 Whenever possible, the building sewer shall be brought to the buildings at an elevation below the basement floor.
 No building sewer shall be laid parallel to, or within three feet of, any bearing wall that might thereby be weakened.
 The depth shall be sufficient to afford protection from frost.
 Additional measures must be taken for all building sewers proposed to have less than 4 feet of cover.
 The building sewer shall be laid at uniform grade.
 The line shall be straight or laid with properly curved pipe and fittings.
 Changes in direction shall be made with no more than a forty-five degree bend.
 Each bend of forty-five degrees shall have an accessible cleanout.
 All excavations required for the installation of a building sewer shall be open trench work unless otherwise approved by the WRRF Superintendent and the City.
-Pipe laying and backfill shall be performed in accordance with current ASTM specifications, except that no backfill shall be placed until the WRRF Superintendent and the City have inspected the work.
+Pipe laying and backfill shall be placed until the WRRF Superintendent and the City have inspected the work.
 Spacing of cleanouts shall comply with City building and plumbing codes, the current International Plumbing Code or current International Residential Code, and other applicable rules and regulations as specified and determined by the WRRF Superintendent.